BDC Hamburger Icon

 Open row

-Although the majority of employees in the U.S. work under at-will agreements, some employers choose to have their employees work under legally binding employment contracts.
-Before determining if employment contracts are right for your business, it is important to know what type of details they include, how they differ from at-will employment, and what their advantages and disadvantages are.
+Although the majority of employees in the U.S. work under at-will agreements, some employers utilize legally binding employment contracts.
+Before determining if employment contracts are right for your business, it is essential to know what type of details they include, how they differ from at-will employment, and their advantages and disadvantages.

 What is an employment contract?